omkarkuppa/ptl_staging/Features/Manageability/MemoryTelemetryFeaturePkg/ReadMe.md

 # High-Level Theory of Operation

-1. MemoryTelemetry PEIM reads the AMT PPR Enabled variable
+1. Memory Telemetry PEIM reads the AMT PPR Enabled variable
 2. Will then access and set the Memory Config table according to the variable enablement.
 3. Memory Telemetry Driver will request MEMORY_INFO_DATA_HOB from MRC
 4. The driver will then convert the data to ACPI format
 5. Then it will search XSDT for an existing PHAT ACPI Table
-6. If the table exists we will save the data locally, uninstall the found PHAT, append the MemoryTelemetry ACPI data to the local PHAT, and install the new XSDT PHAT ACPI table
+6. If the table exists we will save the data locally, uninstall the found PHAT, append the Memory Telemetry ACPI data to the local PHAT, and install the new XSDT PHAT ACPI table
-7. If the table does not exist we will generate the full PHAT ACPI Table with MemoryTelemetry data and install
+7. If the table does not exist we will generate the full PHAT ACPI Table with Memory Telemetry data and install
-8. MemoryTelemetry driver will then check for AMT PPR Enable variable
+8. Memory Telemetry driver will then check for AMT PPR Enable variable
    1. If variable does not exist, it will be created
    2. If it does exist the driver will clear the variable if found